3 Check your knowledge quiz

 Reading Timetables

-In the Tourism industry, timetables give vital information about arrivals and departures of flights, trains and buses.
+In the Tourism industry timetables give vital information about arrivals and departures of flights, trains and buses.
 The time may be written in a 12 hour or 24 hour format.
 This airline timetable is in 24 hour time.

 Use this timetable to help you choose the best answer.

-Flight BA 007 departs Melbourne at .
+Flight BA 007 arrives in Brisbane at .

-Flight AG 1 arrives in Hobart at .
+Flight AG 1 departs Adelaide at .

-All flights depart .
+All flights arrive .

-15:30 is the same time as .
+13:30 is the same time as .

-5:35pm is the same time as .
+9:35pm is the same time as .

 Driving Tours - Vehicle Checks